Roku Inc. (ROKU) Shares Down Despite Recent Market Volatility

-Roku Inc. (NASDAQ: ROKU)’s stock price has decreased by -6.20 compared to its previous closing price of 66.79. however, the company has experienced a -11.22% decrease in its stock price over the last five trading days.
+Roku Inc. (NASDAQ: ROKU)’s stock price has decreased by -1.62 compared to its previous closing price of 64.69.
+However, the company has seen a -7.55% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 02/16/23 that Roku Stock Soars on Better-Than-Expected Results

 Is It Worth Investing in Roku Inc. (NASDAQ: ROKU) Right Now?

-The 36-month beta value for ROKU is also noteworthy at 1.78.
-There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 rating it as “hold,” and 5 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.78.
+Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 0 as “overweight,” 11 as “hold,” and 5 as “sell.”

 Will You Miss Out On This Growth Stock Boom?